-ICM.com launches an investment opportunity in empower IPO
+ICM.com launches an investment opportunity in Empower IPO

-London, UK: ICM.com, the global online trading, and financial service provider, announced it will be providing investors the chance to subscribe to Empower IPO - the world’s largest district cooling services provider, via its ICM Securities platform.
+London, UK – Thursday, October 27, 2022: ICM.com, the global online trading, and financial service provider, announced it will be providing investors the chance to subscribe to Empower IPO - the world’s largest district cooling services provider, via its ICM Securities platform.

 Earlier on Monday, Emirates Central Cooling Systems Corporation (Empower) announced its intention to proceed with an initial public offering (IPO) and to list 10% of its shares for trading on the Dubai Financial Market (“DFM”).
 One billion shares, each with a nominal value of AED0.10 will be made available in the Offering.